-a) [#4442] (#1127)The initiating non-AP MLD or non-AP EHT STA shall transmit an NSEP Priority Access Teardown frame (9.6.35.5 (NSEP Priority Access Enable Request frame format(#1119)(#1488))) to an associated AP MLD with dot11EHTNSEPPriorityAccessActivated set to true.
-The destination of the NSEP Priority Access Teardown frame is the AP MLD indicated by the value of the PeerSTAAddress parameter in the MLME-NSEPPRIACCESSTEARDOWN.request primitive.
-The initiating non-AP MLD or non-AP EHT STA shall disable NSEP priority access so that subsequently transmitted traffic does not receive NSEP priority access treatment.
+a) [#4442] (#1127) One of the non-AP STAs affiliated with the initiating non-AP MLD or non-AP EHT STA shall transmit an NSEP Priority Access Teardown frame (9.6.35.7 NSEP Priority Teardown frame details) [#5863] to an AP affiliated with the associated AP MLD with dot11EHTNSEPPriorityAccessActivated set to true. [#4438] The destination of the NSEP Priority Access Teardown frame is the MAC address of the AP that transmits the Beacon frame which includes the MLE containing the AP MLD MAC address indicated by the value of the PeerSTAAddress parameter in the MLME-NSEPPRIACCESSTEARDOWN.request primitive.
+The initiating non-AP MLD or non-AP EHT STA shall change the NSEP priority access to the torn down state [#5856] so that subsequently transmitted traffic does not receive NSEP priority access treatment.

-Initiated by the AP MLD
+35.14.2.2.3 Procedures at the originating AP MLD[#4173]

 TGbe editor: Please update the paragraphs in this subclause as shown below:

-An AP MLD with dot11EHTNSEPPriorityAccessActivated equal to true and with NSEP priority access disabled may have the functionality to enable NSEP priority access.
-When triggered via an external interface, and upon receipt of an MLME-NSEPPRIACCESSENABLE.request primitive, an AP MLD that supports this functionality shall enable NSEP priority access using the following procedure:
+[#5620] When instructed to do so by a higher layer function [#5862] triggered via an external interface and upon receipt of an MLME-NSEPPRIACCESSENABLE.request primitive, an AP MLD that supports this functionality shall use the following procedure to change the NSEP priority access for an associated non-AP MLD or an associated EHT non-AP STA [#5864] to the enabled state [#5856]:

 NOTE 1—The definition of the external interface is out of the scope of this standard.

-[#4443] (#1119)(#1488)(#1472)The initiating AP MLD shall transmit an NSEP Priority Access Enable Request frame (9.6.35.5 (NSEP Priority Access Enable Request frame format(#1119)(#1488))) to an associated non-AP MLD or non-AP EHT STA with dot11EHTNSEPPriorityAccessActivated set to true .
-The destination of the NSEP Priority Access Enable Request frame is the indicated by the value of the PeerSTAAddress parameter in the MLME- NSEPPRIACCESSENABLE.request primitive.
+[#4443] (#1119)(#1488)(#1472) An AP affiliated with the initiating AP MLD shall transmit an NSEP Priority Access Enable Request frame (9.6.35.5 (NSEP Priority Access Enable Request frame format(#1119)(#1488))) to a non-AP STA affiliated with an associated non-AP MLD or to an associated non-AP EHT STA, with dot11EHTNSEPPriorityAccessActivated set to true and with NSEP priority access in the torn down state for that non-AP MLD or non-AP EHT STA [#5864].
+The destination of the NSEP Priority Access Enable Request frame is the non-AP EHT STA indicated by the value of the PeerSTAAddress parameter in the MLME-NSEPPRIACCESSENABLE.request primitive or the MAC address of the non-AP STA that is operating on the same link on which the NSEP Priority Access Enable Request frame is transmitted and is affiliated with the non-AP MLD whose MAC address value is [#4444] indicated by the value of the PeerSTAAddress parameter in the MLME- NSEPPRIACCESSENABLE.request primitive.
+In order to support NSEP priority communications destined for a non-authorized device, the AP MLD may initiate the process with a non-AP MLD or non-AP EHT STA as instructed by the higher layer. [#5865]

-(#1119)(#1488)If initiating AP MLD receives an NSEP Priority Access Enable Response frame (9.6.35.6 (NSEP Priority Access Enable Response frame format(#1119)(#1488))) with a matching dialog token and a value of SUCCESS in the Status Code field, then the initiating AP MLD shall issue an MLME-NSEPPRIACCESSENABLE.confirm primitive with a value of SUCCESS in the Status Code field indicating successful enabling of NSEP priority access .
-The initiating AP MLD shall enable NSEP priority access so that subsequently transmitted traffic receives NSEP priority access treatment using the procedure defined in 35.12.3 (NSEP priority access procedure).
+[#4445] (#1119)(#1488)If one of the APs affiliated with the initiating AP MLD receives an NSEP Priority Access Enable Response frame (9.6.35.6 (NSEP Priority Access Enable Response frame format(#1119)(#1488))) with a matching dialog token and a value of SUCCESS in the Status Code field, then the initiating AP MLD shall issue an MLME-NSEPPRIACCESSENABLE.confirm primitive with a value of SUCCESS in the Status Code field indicating successful transition of NSEP priority access to the enabled state [#5856].
+The initiating AP MLD shall change NSEP priority access to the enabled state [#5856] so that subsequently transmitted traffic receives NSEP priority access treatment using the procedure defined in 35.12.3 (NSEP priority access procedure).